 Add or edit a credit note for a customer

-Add a new credit note
+Add a new credit note or edit details

-Enter the details of the credit note
+Enter the credit note details

 Entering a credit note is very similar to entering an invoice - credit notes use similar fields and the same 'grid' for entering line items.